-I study international and comparative politics, with a focus on Women, Peace and Security.
-My dissertation explores women’s representation in peace processes, questioning how gendered power dynamics influence peace negotiation outcomes for women.
-My multi-method research employs text analysis, formal modeling, randomized controlled trial experiments, and case study research.
+I work at the intersection of international relations and comparative politics, focusing on peace and security, and gender and politics.
+I specialize in women’s representation in peace negotiations.
+I question how gendered power dynamics influence peace negotiation outcomes for women and test the conditions under which women secure substantive outcomes.
+My multi-method research employs statistical analysis, randomized controlled trial experiments, text analysis, process tracing, and case study research.

 I earned an M.A. in Political Science and a B.A. in Geography and International Relations from the University of British Columbia.
 I have worked as a Gender Specialist with the United Nations Development Programme (UNDP) in Kosovo and as a Gender Consultant for the United States Agency for International Development (USAID) in Ghana.
 I strive to advance gender equality and Women, Peace and Security policy through research.